firatinsel/NNfromScratch/README.md

 # NNfromScratch
-Classification using neural networks that created from scratch with numpy
+Classification on iris and breast cancer dataset using neural networks that created from scratch with numpy